-(a.)
-One or more of the following characteristics, without limitation as to cultural or chronological period, may serve to qualify an historic district, historic site, individual historic property, historic landmark or archaeological site, as defined in \$107.04 of this Ordinance, to be established in accordance with this Ordinance:

-(1.)
-Structures or sites at which events occur or have occurred that contribute to and are identified with or significantly represent or exemplify the broad cultural, political, economic, military, social or sociological history of Damariscotta, Maine or the nation, including sites and buildings at which the public may gain insight or see examples either of particular items or of larger patterns in the North American heritage.

-(2.)
-Structures or sites importantly associated with historic examples of a great idea or ideal.

-(4.)
-Structures or structural remains and sites embodying examples of architectural types of specimens valuable for study or representation of a period, style, or method of building construction, of community organization and living or of landscaping; or a single notable structure or a single site representing the work of a master builder, designer, engineer, architect or landscape architect.
+- (a.)
+One or more of the following characteristics, without limitation as to cultural or chronological period, may serve to qualify an historic district, historic site, individual historic property, historic landmark or archaeological site, as defined in \$107-04 of this Ordinance, to be established in accordance with this Ordinance: - (1.)
+Structures or sites at which events occur or have occurred that contribute to and are identified with or significantly represent or exemplify the broad cultural, political, economic, military, social or sociological history of Damariscotta, Maine or the nation, including sites and buildings at which the public may gain insight or see examples either of particular items or of larger patterns in the North American heritage. - (2.)
+Structures or sites importantly associated with historic personages. - (3.)
+Structures or sites importantly associated with historic examples of a great idea or ideal. - (4.)
+Structures or structural remains and sites embodying examples of architectural types of specimens valuable for study or representation of a period, style, or method of building construction, of community organization and living or of landscaping; or a single notable structure or a single site representing the work of a master builder, designer, engineer, architect or landscape architect. - (5.)
+Structures contributing to the visual continuity of an historic district. - (6.)
+Structures or sites listed on or eligible for listing on the National Register of Historic Places and structures or sites listed as or eligible for listing as a National Historic Landmark.

-Formatted: Normal